-1. Background Information
+1 Background information

 Active Capital Reinsurance, Ltd. ("the Company" or "Active Re") was incorporated in the Turks & Caicos Islands on July 26, 2007.
 On July 31, 2007, the Company was licensed under the Insurance Ordinance 1989 to write non-domestic reinsurance business, restricted to credit life and credit card fraud risk.
 On October 31, 2013, the Company was redomiciled to Barbados and licensed under the Exempt Insurance Act Chapter 308A to write non-domestic reinsurance business.
-In 2018 the Financial Services Commission of Barbados repealed the Insurance Act Chapter 308A and effective January 1, 2019 the Company is licensed under the Insurance Act Chapter 310.
+In 2018, the Financial Services Commission of Barbados repealed the Insurance Act Chapter 308A and effective January 1, 2019, the Company was licensed under the Insurance Act Chapter 310.

 The Company's business activity is to underwrite facultative and treaty reinsurance policies generated from intermediaries such as reinsurance brokers, Managing General Agents (MGA's) and insurance companies covering the Middle East and North of Africa (MENA) region, Asia, Europe and the Latin American region.
-Starting in 2020, MGA's contracts were responsible for the Company's further growth by virtue of a diversified risk portfolio in reinsurance contracts.
-This upward push from MGA's contracts continued in FY 2021.
-Compared to 2022 results, Active Re's activities in FY 2023, produced a 13% growth in overall premium production.
-This growth came as a consequence of a 43% increase in premiums in the Property & Casualty line of business.